-It’s painful, itchy, and most importantly, do they even stop after one sting?
-Now, this is a very common question asked by many people.
+It’s painful, itchy, and most importantly, they rarely stop after just one sting.

 How Many Times Can a Wasp Sting a Person?

-You don’t want to hear this, but a wasp can sting you multiple times until it decides it’s enough.
+You might not want to hear this, but a wasp can sting you multiple times until it decides you’ve had enough.

 This is different from a honeybee which can sting you only one time.
-That’s because when a bee stings a person, its stinger is stuck in the skin of the victim and part of the abdomen is ripped off in the process.
+That’s because when a bee stings a person, its barbed stinger gets stuck in the skin of the victim and part of the abdomen is ripped off in the process.

-You can say that their stingers are smooth, just like a small needle.
-So they can sting you and remove it from your skin, and then do it again like an angry tattoo artist.
+In fact, wasp stingers are smooth, just like a small needle.
+So they can sting you, remove it from your skin, and then do it again like an angry tattoo artist.

 How Many Times Can a Wasp Sting Before Running Out of Venom?

 While nobody knows how many stings it would take for a wasp to run out of venom, it is possible.
-Its venom is finite and needs to be replenished.
+Wasp venom is finite and needs to be replenished over time.

-That said, it would be incredibly rare for a wasp to sting a person so many times that it would actually run out of venom.
-It’s much more likely to fly off.
+That said, it would be incredibly rare for a wasp to sting a person so many times that it would actually run out of venom during a single attack.
+It’s much more likely to get bored and fly off.

 See Also: Do Wasps Sleep at Night?